tbetti/readme-generator/README.md

   Ensure you have Node.js downloaded on your computer.
 Download the Develop file and open in your source code editor.
 Open a new terminal connected to the Develop folder.
 Run npm install to ensure you have all dependencies installed and ready to use.

   ## Usage
   Once you have all necessary folders and packages installed,type “node index.js” into the terminal.
 Answer the prompts that follow.
 When finished, the program will create your custom README file within the same folder.
+Click to view a [video](https://youtu.be/G88nJUVwb54) of how to use the application.

   ## License
   This project is registered under the [MIT License](/LICENSE)